 – more people are struggling harder to craft these

-It seems that these miniature kits from Cutebee are quite cheap, but not so easy to make and have a little less quality in general.
-But still, people show very pretty projects on Facebook groups or Instagram-pages.
+It seems that these miniature kits from Cutebee are quite affordable, but have a little less quality in general.
+But still, people show very pretty projects on Facebook groups or Instagram pages.Check out prices and more details on AliExpress.
+Check out prices and more details on Amazon Check out prices and more details on Etsy.

 #3: Greenleaf DIY Miniature Dollhouse Kits.